-We get the following if topic1 defines broadcast direction as TO_CHILDREN:
+If topic1 defines broadcast direction as

-A message is sent to topic1 via application bus;
+A message is sent to topic1 via application bus.

-handler1 is notified about the message;
+handler1 is notified about the message.

-The message is delivered to the subscribers of the same topic within project bus (handler2 and handler3 );
+The message is delivered to the subscribers of the same topic within project bus (handler2 and handler3).

 Broadcast configuration is defined per-topic.
 The following options are available:

 Nested message is a message sent (directly or indirectly) during another message processing.
-The IntelliJ Platform's Messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.
+The IntelliJ Platform's messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.

-Suppose we have the following configuration:
+Consider the following configuration:

-message1 is sent;
+message1 is sent

-handler1 receives message1 and sends message2 to the same topic;
+handler1 receives message1 and sends message2 to the same topic

-handler2 receives message1;
+handler2 receives message1

-handler2 receives message2;
+handler2 receives message2

-handler1 receives message2;
+handler1 receives message2

 Relief Listeners Management

-Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve Subscribers construction.
+Messaging infrastructure is very light-weight, so it's possible to reuse it at local sub-systems in order to relieve Subscribers construction.
 Let's see what is necessary to do then:

-Define business interface to work with;
+Define business interface to work with.

-Create shared message bus and topic that uses the interface above (shared here means that either subject or subscribers know about them);
+Create shared message bus and topic that uses the interface above (shared here means that either subject or subscribers know about them).

-Define listener interface (business interface);
+Define listener interface (business interface).

-Provide reference to the subject to all interested listeners;
+Provide reference to the subject to all interested listeners.

-Add listeners storage and listeners management methods (add/remove) to the subject;
+Add listeners storage and listeners management methods (add/remove) to the subject.

-Manually iterate all listeners and call target callback in all places where new event is fired;
+Manually iterate all listeners and call target callback in all places where new event is fired.

 Avoid Shared Data Modification from Subscribers

-We had a problem in a situation when two subscribers tried to modify the same document (IDEA-71701 ).
+We had a problem in a situation when two subscribers tried to modify the same document (IDEA-71701).

 The thing is that every document change is performed by the following scenario: